Coveros-GitHub-Sandbox/selenified/README.md

 ```
 -Dproxy=localhost:5013
 ```
+Note that this will pass both browser, and web services traffic through an http proxy.
+If you are passing web services traffic through this proxy, and testing with ssl (over HTTPS), ensure your proxy's certificate is added to your java keystore

 #### Headless
 Currently, only Chrome and Firefox supports running in headless mode.
 To achieve this, simply pass in the parameter